DanielP1742/Professional-Portfolio/README.md

 ### Professional-Portfolio Project

 ## The Why of this Project:
-This poject was about creating a Professional Protofolio for myself.
+This project was about creating a Professional Protofolio for myself.
 It this project there was no starter code.
 This is all code I have personally written.
 It could be used to show potential employeers a gallery of our completed projects.
 The follow are things the site does:

 ## Display my info:
 The site has a recent photo of me, plus a short paragraph about me as a developer.
 Also, has links to my email, GitHub and Linkin.
 Also my facebook profile is hidden in my face.